Best Wedding Behavior for the Bride

 Stick to a Budget

 This is where things can quickly spiral out of control.
 And this is where having a wedding planner is crucial.
 Create a budget that both you and your fiancée can agree on.
 And that also goes for parents if they’re helping you to pay for the wedding.
 It’s not fair of you to go to your parents three months into the planning and ask for another $10,000 because you want more, more and more.
+Make sure you have the basics like a venue, a central coast wedding photographer, and a caterer and go from there.
+Whatever you have left can go towards the little extras.
 As well, you want to be fiscally responsible as you plan a wedding.
 You don’t want to be paying for it for the next 10 years, nor do you want to cause a rift with your new spouse over money.
+There’s also no need to book 3 different food vendors or swap photographers last minute because you prefer the look book on olgatopchii.com.
 A wedding planner can easily keep you in check.

 The World Doesn’t Revolve Around You